 Nicole Glover’s journey in music began when her father introduced her to jazz and blues music at a young age.
 She began playing the clarinet at the age of ten, transitioning to tenor saxophone the following year.

 In high school, Nicole was one of 19 students from across the nation to be selected for the Next Generation Jazz Orchestra, who embarked on a national tour that involved performances with Bobby Watson and Julian Lage, concluding with a performance at the Monterey Jazz Festival with Wynton Marsalis.

 After studying at William Paterson University, Nicole returned to her hometown of Portland, Oregon in 2011.
 Upon arrival, she was invited to record on Esperanza Spaulding's Grammy-award winning album "Radio Music Society".
 She became a pivotal member of several groups lead by international acclaimed multi-instrumentalist George Colligan.
-In 2013, Nicole was invited to travel to France to play in the Vannes Jazz Festival in an Alan Jones Academy of Music Quartet.
-Nicole is also member of Ural Thomas and Pain, who was voted Willamette Weekly's "Best New Band of 2013", received an Emmy Award for their feature episode of "Oregon Art Beat", and has opened for Parliament Funkadelic and Booker T. Jones.
+Nicole was also a member of Ural Thomas and Pain, who received an Emmy Award for their feature episode of "Oregon Art Beat", and opened for Parliament Funkadelic and Booker T. Jones.

 "Nicole Glover, described as a rising saxophonist, is all that and more." - Bebop Spoken Here